The outcome of applications for entry in 2019 will be sent in Mid-October 2018. The placement outcome will advise that your child has been:

 Outcome details for primary schools

 The unit sends reports to public primary schools listing the outcome for each of their candidates.
-Non-government school principals can request the information if the school provided school assessment scores and the parents gave permission for the Unit to communicate with the school when they applied.
+Non-government school principals can request the information if the school provided school assessment scores.

 Appealing the outcome

-If you have reason to appeal the decisions of the selection committee because you know something specific happened to prevent your child gaining higher scores, find out about the appeals process and valid grounds for appeal.
+You may appeal the decisions of selection committees if you know something specific happened to prevent your child gaining higher school assessment scores or test scores (but not both) and which might not have been considered by the selection committee.
+Find out about the appeals process and valid grounds for appeal.

 Appeals cannot be made on the basis that the student could have qualified for a different opportunity class.
 Changes of choice of opportunity class cannot normally be made after outcomes are released.